-In two parts, it sets out the role of authorities which impound animals that have strayed on to the road and also outlines the civil process for disputes over stock wandering on private land.
+In two parts, it sets out the role of authorities who impound animals that have strayed onto the road and also outlines the civil process for disputes over stock wandering on private land.

 While councils will get involved when stock are found on the road, they won’t deal with civil issues – such as our kune kune pigs wandering about on private land.